 We are not a circulating library; all of our material must be consulted in our Reading Room.

 Digitization and Publication

-We provide digital reproductions of material from its holdings for research and publication.
+Researchers are allowed to use personal cameras and RBSCP's document scanner while in the Reading Room.
+Most of our collection material can be imaged.
+We also provide digital reproductions of material from its holdings for research and publication.
 We also reserve the right to limit reproductions because of physical, contractual, or copyright restrictions.
 Researchers must complete a Reproduction Order Form, noting as much information about the item as possible, including collection or book title, and box, file number, and/or call number.
 Digital reproductions will be emailed to the researcher.
 Researchers can request up to 300 pages per semester.
 There is no charge.
 Orders take 8 to 10 weeks to complete.

 With few exceptions, we do not hold the copyright to materials in its care and, therefore, cannot grant or deny permission to use them.
 Accordingly, you are solely responsible for determining the copyright status of any materials you may wish to use, to investigate the owner of the copyright, and to obtain permission for your intended use.
 In all cases you must cite “Rare Books, Special Collections and Preservation” as the source with the appropriate credit line, and, if a particular material is copyrighted, you must cite all copyright information and comply with all other terms or restrictions that may be applicable to that material.